Index Ventures raises $2 billion for growth investments

 “Innovation is often born out of adversity,” partner Jan Hammer said in a statement.
 “We take the long view and remain committed to investing in ambitious entrepreneurs at this unprecedented time.”

-Index Ventures, which focuses mainly on Europe and North America, has floated nine portfolio companies over the past two years including Dutch payments company Adyen (ADYEN.AS), data analytics platform Datadog Inc (DDOG.O) and online collaboration tool Slack (WORK.N).
+Index Ventures, which focuses mainly on Europe and North America, has floated nine portfolio companies over the past two years including Dutch payments company Adyen, data analytics platform Datadog Inc and online collaboration tool Slack.
+(Reporting by Douglas Busvine Editing by Michelle Martin)